...

 There are quite a few age-related changes that happen in the respiratory system.
 A few of these changes include a reduced lung capacity, so oxygen intake decreases, how quickly a person can exhale decreases, the respiratory muscles weaken, and the overall lung defense mechanisms decline.

 The respiratory system is designed to work endlessly to supply the body with oxygen and dispose of carbon dioxide through breathing.
-The lungs, other organs, and other tissues make up the respiratory system to sustain life through a crucial function; to breathe.
+The lungs, other organs, and other tissues comprise the respiratory system to sustain life through a crucial function; to breathe.
 Breath is the essence of life and the primary part of the respiratory system.
 Much of this system’s main functionality gradually declines in many older adults.

 Due to this decline, respiratory problems and diseases, such as pneumonia, can develop.
 This poses a higher health risk.
 Pneumonia, a respiratory infection, affects the lung’s tiny air sacs known as the alveoli.
 When a person gets pneumonia, the alveoli become inflamed and filled with pus and fluid.
 This makes breathing difficult and painful and limits the body’s oxygen intake.